20% Off your Initial Acupuncture Session for Military & First Responders with ID

 Acupuncture is increasingly being included in medical insurance plans across the country, but ultimately it is the employee’s company that chooses what is included in the plan.
 Please check with me first to verify what your medical insurance will cover.
 I am happy to inquire for you.

-I offer a 20% discount for initial sessions to Military & First Responders with valid ID.
+I offer a 20% discount for initial session to Military & First Responders with valid ID.

 Mon: 9-6